untra/untra.github.io/_posts/2019-05-27-videogames.md

 ---
 layout: post
-title:  Videogames Beaten
+title:  Videogames Defeated
-published: False
+published: True
 date:   2019-05-27 17:00:00
 keywords: [Videogames]
 desc: Videogames I have beaten or am in the process of really beating